jtleider/censusdata/docs/rst/variables.rst

   in characteristics in particular geographies over time, including statistical significance testing.
 Table names begin with CP.

+(Note that this package does not support the new Selected population profile tables for the 1-year estimates.)

 The detailed tables are documented in the Summary File Table Shells, available from the ACS Summary File Documentation: https://www.census.gov/programs-surveys/acs/technical-documentation/summary-file-documentation.html